Eddie Graham

-Edward F. Gossett (January 15, 1930 – January 21, 1985), better known as Eddie Graham, was an American professional wrestler.
+Edward F. Gossett (January 15, 1930 – January 21, 1985), professionally known as Eddie Graham, and Rip Rogers was an American professional wrestler.
 He was also the promoter and booker for Championship Wrestling from Florida and President of the NWA in the 1970s.

 Early life

 Edward Gossett was born on January 15, 1930, in Dayton, Tennessee, blind in one eye.
 He lived in a troubled household and sold newspapers and eggs to make a living while in Chattanooga at the age of 12.
 The newspaper provided YMCA gym memberships to newsboys, allowing him to receive physical training.

 Professional wrestling career

-Texas
+Texas (1947–1958)

 Gossett started wrestling in 1947 in Texas at the age of 17 after being trained by Clarence "Cowboy" Luttrall.
 He was occasionally billed as the brother of "Nature Boy" Buddy Rogers under the name of Rip Rogers.
 He lost a loser-leaves-town match to Pepper Gomez in May 1958 in Texas.
+While down in Texas many people kept on telling him that he looked like pro wrestler Dr. Jerry Graham so Eddie called up Jerry and they came up with the idea that they were both brothers and that was when "The Golden Grahams" were born.